Kerwood/linuxblog-xyz/src/posts/kubespray-cilium/README.md

 ```

 ## Installing Cilium with Helm
-For the next step, you can either work from a master node (kubectl is installed and ready to go), or you can grab the kubeconfig file from `/etc/kubernetes/admin.conf` on a master and use it on your local machine.
+For the next step, you can either work from a master node (kubectl is installed and ready to go), or you can grab the kubeconfig file from `/etc/kubernetes/admin.conf` on a master and use it on your local machine, remember to change `server: https://127.0.0.1:6443` to you masters public IP or Load Blancer IP.

 What ever you do, you'll need to install Helm for the next step.